core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * 'alg', as per {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-   * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}.
-These specify the Sender ID of the Deterministic Client in the OSCORE group and the hash algorithm used to compute the deterministic request (see {{Section 3.4.1 of I-D.amsuess-core-cachable-oscore}}).
+   * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.ietf-core-cacheable-oscore}}.
+These specify the Sender ID of the Deterministic Client in the OSCORE group and the hash algorithm used to compute the deterministic request (see {{Section 3.4.1 of I-D.ietf-core-cacheable-oscore}}).

 Note that, like in {{self-managed-oscore-group}}, no information is provided as related to the Pairwise Key Agreement Algorithm and its parameters.
 In fact, the clients and the server will not need to compute a cofactor Diffie-Hellman shared secret in this OSCORE group.
 It follows that: